Gate of Thunder: Retrospective coverage

 Retrospective reviews for Gate of Thunder have been equally positive.
 AllGame's Shawn Sackenheim regarded it as one of the best shooters developed on the TurboGrafx-CD despite its simple nature, highly praising its hard rock soundtrack, detailed graphics, diverse backgrounds, lack of slowdown and flickering, and frenetic action but noted that the gameplay lacked innovation.
 IGN Italia's Andrea Corritore identified the game as one of the most important shooting games on the PC Engine, alongside Ginga Fukei Densetsu Sapphire, Lords of Thunder and Rayxanber III.
 Reviewing the Virtual Console reissue, Nintendo Life's Damien McFerran felt that the visuals surpassed those of Thunder Force IV and the best SNES offerings.
-Ferran highly commended the rock soundtrack, boss designs and cutscenes but he concurred with Sackenheim in regards to the gameplay, stating that "there’s nothing here that will shock or surprise veterans of the genre".
+Ferran highly commended the rock soundtrack, boss designs and cutscenes but he concurred with Sackenheim in regards to the gameplay, stating that "there's nothing here that will shock or surprise veterans of the genre".

 Reviewing the Virtual Console re-release, GameSpot's Frank Provo said that the game is overly short and lacking in innovation, particularly noting the lack of any way of dealing with enemies other than shooting them but the memorable level and boss designs, well-conceived weapons system and consistently outstanding soundtrack make it a worthwhile purchase.
 Eurogamer's Dan Whitehead called it a cult title when reviewing the Virtual Console relaunch, praising the catchy melodic rock music and rewarding level design.
-However, Whitehead remarked that the was not the most innovative shooter in terms of overall gameplay, but he felt it was still one of the best.
+He said it was not the most innovative shooter in terms of overall gameplay, but he felt it was still one of the best.
 Reviewing the Virtual Console release, IGN's Lucas M. Thomas concurred with Provo on most points but argued that Gate of Thunder makes a number of innovations to the shooter genre.